Robert M. Hanson: World War II

 In the spring of 1938, on his way back to the United States to attend college, he bicycled his way through Europe and was in Vienna during the Anschluss.
 He was attending Hamline University, St. Paul, Minnesota, at the time of the attack on Pearl Harbor.
-He enlisted for naval flight training in May 1942 and earned his wings and a Marine Corps commission as a second lieutenant on February 19, 1943, in Corpus Christi, Texas.
+He enlisted for naval flight training in May 1942 and earned his wings and a Marine Corps commission as a second lieutenant on 19 February 1943, in Corpus Christi, Texas.

 First Lieutenant Hanson arrived in the South Pacific in June 1943 and his daring tactics and total disregard for death soon became well known.
 A master of individual air combat, he downed 20 enemy planes in six consecutive flying days.
-He was commended in the citation accompanying the Medal of Honor for his bold attack against six enemy torpedo bombers, November 1, 1943, over Bougainville Island, and for bringing down four Zeros, the premier Japanese fighter, while fighting them alone over New Britain, January 24, 1944.
+He was commended in the citation accompanying the Medal of Honor for his bold attack against six enemy torpedo bombers, 1 November 1943, over Bougainville Island, and for bringing down four Zeros, the premier Japanese fighter, while fighting them alone over New Britain, 24 January 1944.

 A member of VMF-215 flying the F4U-1 Corsair, the ace was shot down twice.
 The first time, a Zero caught him over Bougainville Island.
 Bringing his plane down on the ocean, he paddled for six hours in a rubber life raft before being rescued by the USS Sigourney (DD-643).
 His second and fatal crash occurred one day before his twenty-fourth birthday.
-He was last seen on February 3, 1944, when his plane crashed into the sea after a cancelled (due to overcast) fighter sweep mission over Rabaul, New Britain.
+He was last seen on 3 February 1944, when his plane crashed into the sea after a cancelled (due to overcast) fighter sweep mission over Rabaul, New Britain.
 He was attempting to destroy a lighthouse on Cape St. George, Southern New Ireland, that often gave the fighter group trouble by firing flak at the fighter group as they passed the lighthouse.
 His squadron leader Capt.
 Harold L. Spears watched as he attempted to land his damaged plane in the water during rough seas.
-His plane cart wheeled when one of the wings grabbed a wave and the plane disintegrated.
+His plane cartwheeled when one of the wings grabbed a wave, and the plane disintegrated.
 He had no time to escape the cockpit, thus sank with his plane.
 He was subsequently declared killed in action.
-He has cenotaph memorials at Manila, Philippines and Newton, Massachusetts.

 The Medal of Honor was presented to the lieutenant's mother by Maj.
-Gen. Lewie G. Merritt on August 19, 1944, in Boston, Massachusetts.
+Gen. Lewie G. Merritt on 19 August 1944, in Boston, Massachusetts.